 Equipment Spacing

-With the exception of ACAS/ATC/ADS-B antenna, the ISS should be designed to make allowance for up to 100 foot separation distance between the components of the system to allow maximum installation flexibility for the airframe manufacturers.
-For ACAS/ATC/ADS-B antenna, the airframe manufacturers should design cabling and distance to maintain cable loss of 2.5 ±0.5dB 1030 MHz 1090 MHz, including the connector losses.
+With the exception of ACAS/ATC/ADS-B/DME antennas, the 2G ISS should be designed to make allowance for up to 100 foot separation distance between the components of the system to allow maximum installation flexibility for the airframe manufacturers.
+For the top directional ACAS/ATC/ADS-B antenna, the airframe manufacturers should design cabling and distance to maintain cable loss of 2.5 ±0.5dB from 1030 MHz to 1090 MHz, including the connector losses.
+For the bottom omni-directional ACAS/ATC/ADS-B/DME antenna, the airframe manufacturers should design cabling and distance to maintain cable loss of 2.5 ±0.5dB from 960 MHz to 1215 MHz, including the connector losses.

 Environmental/EMI Requirements